 Traumatic events can impact memory.
 Verify details through thorough reporting and seek corroborating evidence to ensure accuracy.
-When interviewing, inform them if you plan to seek additional interviews to support, verify, or counter their testimony.
+When interviewing, inform interviewee if you plan to conduct additional interviews to support, verify, or counter their testimony.
 If you interview the accused of having perpetrated the crime or want to include authorities' perspectives, ensure they do not have the final word.
-Remember, while verifying information is crucial, the primary rule when working on these topics is not to re-victimize the victim and they should be given the opportunity to respond to any counter-accusations before publication.
-The rule when working on these topics is not to re-victimize the victims.
+Remember, while verifying information is crucial, the primary rule in reporting on these topics is not to re-victimize the victim.
+They should be given the opportunity to respond to any counter-accusations before publication.